Saturday, June 30, 2012

 We kicked off our ”modern China” experience by taking a maglev train from the airport to the outskirts of Pudong.
 This train glides along a broad concrete rail propelled by magnetic levitation.
 It has no wheels yet reaches a top speed of 430km/h.
 Unfortunately, our train was speed-limited to a mere 300km/h during the journey into town.
 From here we caught a taxi to our hotel, experiencing a taste of the traffic snarls that blight every major city in China.

-My parents commented on the tall building and dirty air.
+My parents commented on the tall buildings and dirty air all around us.
 I took great delight in explaining that these weren’t particularly tall buildings and the air quality was actually better than normal.
 As we approached our hotel and its soaring neighbours my parents’ jaws dropped.
 Now they understood what a tall building looks like.
 The Jin Mao tower rises 420 metres.

 However, it’s dwarfed by the Shanghai World Financial Centre next door.
 This more recent building rises an astonishing 490 metres, and is currently the fifth tallest building in the world.
 Incredibly, an even taller tower is now being built beside it.
 When completed, the Shanghai Tower will top out at 623 metres.
-From my hotel room, I was able to watch construction workers toiling away 250 metres above the ground.
-It was hard to grasp the fact that they’d completed barely a third of the building’s ultimate height.
+From my hotel room, I watched construction workers toiling away 250 metres above the ground.
+It's hard to grasp that they’d completed barely a third of the building’s ultimate height.

 The Museum is famous for its exhibits of ancient Chinese crafts including some of the country’s most revered cultural artifacts.
 We toured only its most popular galleries that feature stunning bronze and ceramic pieces.
 Highlights included ceramic works that trace China’s invention of porcelain and large bronze cooking pots more than three thousand years old.
 These pots, known as dings, are so synonymous with China that the museum's external facade was even designed to replicate their distinctive shape.